KevinTheMix/CheatSheets/Articles/EF Tracking (same key issue).md

 # EF Tracking (same key issue)

-## Problem Statement
+## Problem(s) Statement

 In certain circumstances, EF complains with the following _InvalidOperationException_:

-> The instance of entity type 'CMU' cannot be tracked because another instance with the same key value for {'CMUId'} is already being tracked.
+> The instance of entity type '{type}' cannot be tracked because another instance with the same key value for '{ID}' is already being tracked.
 When attaching existing entities, ensure that only one entity instance with a given key value is attached.
 Consider using 'DbContextOptionsBuilder.EnableSensitiveDataLogging' to see the conflicting key values.

 This is an issue related to something called _identity resolution_, which is how EF manages to keep track of multiple references to the same entity instance.

 In past versions of EF, distinct references of the same instances were kept track of, which prevented facing a situation where multiple instances of the same entity coexisted, but starting with EF Core 3, that behavior was altered for entities loaded via `AsNoTracking()` for performance reasons.
 The rationale is well explained on this page: [EF Core 3.0 breaking changes](https://docs.microsoft.com/en-us/ef/core/what-is-new/ef-core-3.x/breaking-changes#notrackingresolution).

-As the following comment on the `Microsoft.EntityFrameworkCore.DbSet<TEntity>.Update(entity)` EF Core method indicates, calling that method kickstarts tracking for the given entity and all its sub-properties, recursively, which is when the distinct instances of the same entity are suddenly discovered by EF, and an error is raised:
+As the following comment on the `Microsoft.EntityFrameworkCore.DbSet<TEntity>.Update(entity)` EF Core method indicates, calling that very method kickstarts tracking for the given entity and all its sub-properties, recursively, which is when the distinct instances of the same entity are suddenly discovered by EF, and an error is raised:

 ```C#
 ...